insanum/votl/README.md

 Checkboxes~

-  ,,cb  normal  Insert a checkbox on the current line or range ,,c%  normal  Insert a checkbox with percentage placeholder ,,cp  normal  Insert a checkbox with percentage placeholder on all headings ,,cd  normal  Delete a checkbox on the current line or range ,,cx  normal  Toggle checkbox state and update completion percentages ,,cz  normal  Update completion percentages for the current tree
+  ,,cb  normal  Insert a checkbox on the current line or range ,,cB  normal  Delete a checkbox on the current line or range ,,cp  normal  Insert a checkbox with percentage placeholder ,,cP  normal  Delete a checkbox percentage on the current line or range ,,cx  normal  Toggle checkbox state and update completion percentages ,,cu  normal  Update completion percentages for the current tree

 Tags~